TMJ Specialist Denver

 If you struggle with face and jaw pain, you may find it tough to chew food, concentrate on work, or even take care of your family.
 TMJ (temporomandibular joint) disorders aren’t just uncomfortable; they can also seriously degrade your quality of life.

 TMJ disorders are very common.
-About 31% of adults have at least one TMJ symptom, such as headaches, teeth grinding, and pain in the jaw.
+About 31% of adults have at least one TMJ symptom, such as headaches, chronic teeth grinding, and jaw pain.

-If those symptoms sound familiar, the good news is that a TMJ specialist in Denver, CO, can help.
-At MD Pain, we offer cutting-edge treatments that can relieve TMJ pain and help you do what you love without persistent pain.
+If those symptoms of tmj sound familiar, the good news is that a TMJ specialist in Denver, CO, can help.
+At MD Pain, we offer cutting-edge TMJ treatment that can relieve TMJ pain and help you do what you love without persistent pain.

 What Are TMJ Disorders?

-Temporomandibular joint disorders, also called temporomandibular disorders (TMD), are a family of conditions that affect your jaw joints, muscles, and ligaments.
+Temporomandibular joint disorders, also called temporomandibular disorders (TMD), are a family of conditions that affect your temporomandibular joints, jaw muscles, and ligaments.

 You have two TMJs on both sides of your face, located right in front of your ears.
 These joints connect your lower jawbone to your skull.
 Without them, you’d have a lot of trouble speaking and chewing.